vkraucunas/dinkKitchen/README.md

 Adding a start over button, which will clear the user input JSON (except the weather info) and scroll them to the top to start over.
 Without having to refresh page.

+Adding an intro page that fades out, like Zoe Adelman's Handy ASL.

 ##PivotalTracker
 [G19 - Valerie Kraucunas](https://www.pivotaltracker.com/n/projects/1525387)